Skip to main content

 Parent PLUS Loans are offered by the Department of Education (Dept.) for parents of undergraduate students who are considered dependent in terms of federal aid.
 Borrowers must be U.S. citizens or eligible noncitizens.
 Approval is credit-based.

-The borrowing maximum is the cost of attendance minus all other aid - - it is NOT the billed amount due.
+The borrowing maximum is the cost of attendance minus all other aid—it is NOT the billed amount due.
 Depending upon the composition of each student’s aid award and billed charges, a PLUS Loan for the maximum amount could leave a balance due or overpay the tuition account.

 For parents wanting assistance in determining the PLUS Loan amount that accounts for the loan fee, it is better to wait until charges and any pending aid are posted to the tuition account.
-In cases in which the student is accepting health insurance through Smith, it is better to wait until the annual required health decision is made (that process activates around July 1).

 Requests, though, should be made before the due dates (August 10 for fall-only or full-year students and January 10 for spring entry students).